INTERVIEW WITH Bor Simms

 I also liked how an image changes depending on the process used.
 It’s a reminder that the image isn’t reality.
 I liked Bridget Riley and Roy Lichtenstein’s ways of merging graphic forms with fine art history.
 Lichtenstein is associated with comics but so much of his work is about perception, representation, and Art.
 Impressionism was a lot about techniques, materiality, and how processes of representation and interpretation work.

-At a time of computers, video and installations I increasingly turned to drawing and painting because there’s only so much you can do with virtual media.
+But at a time of computers, video and installations, I increasingly turned to drawing and painting because there’s only so much you can do with virtual media.

 Q. Were you drawing at this time?